-On the SMS Settings Page you can configure the default settings for messages.
+On the SMS Settings page you can configure the default settings for messages.

-You must have a valid Service Center number configured to send SMS messages.
+You must have a valid Service Center number configured in order to send messages.
 The default Service Center number is +870772001799.

-In the Remote SMS Feature section, you can enable the unit to receive and act on special "remote control" SMS messages.
-Contact your Service Provider for more information on this feature.
+In the Remote SMS Feature section you can enable the unit to receive and act on special remote control SMS messages.
+Contact your service provider for more information on this feature.

 You can configure the password that must be contained in remote control SMS messages.
-Be sure to make a note of the password.
-Note: If you activate this feature and use a weak password, it is possible that other people may be able to send control messages to your unit.
+Be sure to make a note of the password if you change it from the default.
+Note: If you activate this feature and do not change the password, it is possible that other people may be able to send control messages to your unit.